Scientific Name

 Description

 Rhipsalis do not thrive in direct sunlight.
-Exposure to the afternoon sun can burn the leaves, turn them yellow or lead to spotting.
-However, without sufficient sunlight, they will not bloom, and their growth can be stunted.
+Exposure to the afternoon sun can cause the leaves to burn, turn yellow, or develop spotting.
+However, they will not bloom without sufficient sunlight, and their growth can be stunted.
 Therefore, these cacti do best with morning sun and full shade in the afternoon.

 Learn more at How to Grow and Care for Rhipsalis.